Our services - Special needs Planning

 Continuing Tutorship

-In Louisiana, Continuing Tutorship allows parents or guardians to maintain legal authority over a child with developmental disabilities after the child turns 18.
-This legal process ensures that the young adult is treated as a minor for decision-making purposes, allowing parents to continue managing healthcare, education, and financial matters on their behalf.
+In Louisiana, Continuing Tutorship allows parents or guardians to maintain legal decision-making authority over a child with an intellectual or developmental disability after the child turns 18.
+Without it, your parental rights to make healthcare, financial, and legal decisions on their behalf end automatically when they reach adulthood.

 -